 As Prime Minister, Hawke travelled widely in the Pacific, Asia, Europe and North America, and was host to many international delegations visiting Australia.
 He also arranged the celebration of the Bicentenary of the First Fleet and European settlement in Australia with a year-long series of events conducted in all states and territories in 1988.

 Although Hawke took the ALP to a record fourth term in office at the general election in March 1990, uncertainty grew within the parliamentary party over his ability to win another election during a period of recession.
-In 1990-1991 the Australian economy slid into recession and unemployment reached 11 per cent in 1992 - the highest level since the Great Depression of the early 1930s.
-Anxiety led to Hawke's removal as leader on 20 December 1991, when Keating made a second and successful challenge to his leadership.
-Hawke immediately resigned the prime ministership, which Keating then took over.
+In 1990-1991 the Australian economy slid into recession, and unemployment reached 11 per cent in 1992 – the highest level since the Great Depression of the early 1930s.
+Anxiety led to Hawke's removal as ALP leader on 20 December 1991, when Keating made a second and successful challenge to his leadership.
+Hawke immediately resigned the prime ministership, which Keating then assumed.